racinmat/PDDL-docker/README.md

     ```
     Now you started container with mounted directory with domains and problems.

-2. Now, open new cmd window and attach to running container, to use bash in this container.
+2. Now, you need to get to the container so you can run scripts there.
+To get to the container, you need to attach to it.
-    It is very convenient to create scripts for attaching to running container:
+    Let's create a scripts which attaches us to running container,
+    we will have one script for attaching to container with classical solvers, and one script for attaching to container with temporal solver:
+    Classical planners:
     - Windows:
-        - Create file `kill-temporal.bat` with content
+        - Create file `attach.bat` with content
         ```
+        FOR /F "tokens=*" %%i IN ('docker ps -qf "ancestor=azathoth/pddl" ') DO SET TEMPORAL_ID=%%i docker exec -it %TEMPORAL_ID% bash
+        ```
+    - Linux:
+        - Create file `attach.sh` with content
+        ```
+        #!/bin/bash
+        docker exec -it $(docker ps -qf "ancestor=azathoth/pddl" ) bash
+        ```

+    Temporal planner:
+    - Windows:
+        - Create file `attach-temporal.bat` with content
+        ```
         FOR /F "tokens=*" %%i IN ('docker ps -qf "ancestor=azathoth/pddl-temporal" ') DO SET TEMPORAL_ID=%%i docker exec -it %TEMPORAL_ID% bash
         ```
     - Linux:
-        - Create file `kill-temporal.sh` with content
+        - Create file `attach-temporal.sh` with content
         ```
         #!/bin/bash
         docker exec -it $(docker ps -qf "ancestor=azathoth/pddl-temporal" ) bash
         ```

-    When you run the script above, it mounts you to running container.
+    Then, you simply run the script and it mounts you to running container.

 3. Now, you are in bash in running linux container, so it behaves as ordinary linux OS.
     Run temporal solver by: